ItsEricWoodward/maze-of-the-minotaur/README.md

 ### Play It Online

-You can find it at https://www.itsericwoodward.com/webtoys/maze/.
+You can find it at https://www.itsericwoodward.com/webtoys/maze/ or https://itsericwoodward.github.io/maze-of-the-minotaur/.

 ### Run It Locally